-The Reliable Topic data structure was introduced in Hazelcast 3.5.
-The Reliable Topic uses the same ITopic interface as a regular topic.
-The main difference is that Reliable Topic is backed up by the Ringbuffer (also introduced with Hazelcast 3.5) data structure.
+Reliable Topic uses the same ITopic interface as a regular topic.
+The main difference is that Reliable Topic is backed up by the Ringbuffer data structure.
 The following are the advantages of this approach:

 - Events are not lost since the Ringbuffer is configured with one synchronous backup by default. - Each Reliable ITopic gets its own Ringbuffer; if a topic has a very fast producer, it will not lead to problems at topics that run at a slower pace. - Since the event system behind a regular ITopic is shared with other data structures, e.g., collection listeners, you can run into isolation problems.
 This does not happen with the Reliable ITopic.